21 holiday gifts from Target for everyone | CNN Underscored

 Fujifilm Instax Mini 11 Camera ($59.99, originally $69.99; target.com)

-Selfies are even more fun to take thanks to the Fujifilm Instax Mini 11 Camera that’s newly designed to take crisp and clear close-up shots, day or night.
+Selfies are even more fun to take, thanks to the Fujifilm Instax Mini 11 Camera that’s newly designed to take crisp and clear close-up shots, day or night.

+Of course, what goes better with a new Apple Watch than a 3-in-1 wireless charger?
+The sleek Power Pad Pro from Case-Mate makes charging your Apple Watch, AirPods and phone quick and easy.